nazrana4/SiteScribe-AI/README.md

 4. **Large Language Models (LLMs)**:
    Extracted information is processed by an LLM, which generates accurate and context-aware responses.

+5. **Semantic Router**:
+   A Semantic Router is implemented to intelligently analyze user queries and route them to the most relevant dataset or module.
+This ensures the chatbot provides highly accurate and intent-specific responses.
+By dynamically directing queries based on their semantic meaning, it enhances both efficiency and user satisfaction.

 ### How RAG Works: